marielle-lopez/e-shop/README.md

 There appears to be a bug with the email input in the footer.
 For some reason, you can't directly click on it to enter input.
 I utilised the element selector feature in the 'Inspect' view on my browser - it turns out that the overlaying carousel content lays on top of the email input.
 To fix this, I adjusted the carousel content wrapper height to match that of the carousel image.

 Interestingly, I reached the quota on my database, so I had to create backup one to work with to continue developing.
-I will admit that my original database has a lot of data, and it doesn't help that I have two listeners constantly watching for changes in my database.
+I will admit that my original database has a lot of data, and it doesn't help that I have a listener constantly watching for changes in my cart collection.
 So, my backup database contains much less data (only 2 products).
-I'd like to see if I can reduce the amount of reads from my original database, but I shall make it my next goal for now.
+I'd like to see if I can reduce the amount of reads from my original database and to help cut my reads and writes in half, I turned off Strict Mode.

+I placed `console.log()` statements in each function that requests to interact with the database and found that the listener for cart data was being called many, many time - the quota drainer.

 ### January 24, 2024